Skip to main content

 Identifying who is eligible for a refund

 FTC court orders typically require the company to provide a list of customers, their contact information, and how much each customer paid.
-If the agency obtains a reliable list of eligible recipients, then the agency mails checks directly to them.
-During calendar year 2021, in cases where the FTC used company data to mail checks, an average of 67% of people on the list cashed their checks.
-While the FTC usually sends refunds by check, this year, the agency also used a combination of electronic payments and checks in 7 cases.
-The FTC generally uses electronic payments when physical mailing addresses are not available.
-In 2021, in cases where the FTC used a combination of checks and PayPal payments, an average of 63% of people received their payment successfully.
+If the agency obtains a reliable list of eligible recipients, then the agency mails checks or sends electronic payments directly to them.
+During calendar year 2024, the FTC used defendant data to send checks and electronic payments in 26 cases.

-Without a list of customers with contact information, getting refunds out may require a claims process.
+If the agency doesn’t have all the data it needs to send payments to eligible consumers, a claims process may be necessary.
 In such cases, the people affected must apply for a refund.
 The agency might conduct a media campaign and use paid advertisements to let people know that refund money is available and encourage them to visit our website to apply.
 A claims process typically increases the administrative costs of the refund program.
-Generally, the FTC receives claims from 5% to 20% of potential claimants.
-In 2021, the FTC mailed checks in one new case with a claims process.
-The check cashing rate was 98%.
+Generally, the FTC receives claims from 5% to 50% of potential claimants.
+In 2024, the FTC completed a claims process and sent payments in 7 cases.

 The agency’s Consumer Sentinel Network database may be used to find eligible recipients, either as a supplement to data from other sources, or occasionally, as the only source of data.
-Consumer Sentinel data contains millions of complaints from people who contacted the FTC, the Better Business Bureau, or other federal, state, and local law enforcement offices.
+Consumer Sentinel data contains millions of complaints from people who have contacted the FTC, the Better Business Bureau, or other federal, state, and local law enforcement offices.
 The FTC may search for complaints related to the defendants and use the contact information in those complaints to create a list of potential refund recipients.
-This year, the agency used Consumer Sentinel data as the only source of data for refunds in three cases.
-In these cases, the average check cashing rate was 89%.
+The FTC used Consumer Sentinel complaints as the primary source of data for one case in 2024.

 Determining how the money will be divided

-In cases where the court order does not specify the parameters of the refund program, FTC staff determines eligibility criteria and the formula for calculating payments to eligible recipients.
-In cases where the settlement fund is not large enough to provide full refunds to every customer, the FTC analyzes the data to determine how much individuals will receive.
-Key factors that influence these decisions include administrative costs, the size of the refund to each recipient, how much variation there is between the lowest and highest loss amounts, and other details about the case.
-In most FTC cases, the money is distributed on a pro rata basis, meaning that each recipient receives an equal percentage of his or her total loss.
+In cases where the court order does not specify the parameters of the refund program, FTC staff determines the eligibility criteria and the formula for calculating payments to eligible recipients.
+In cases where the settlement fund is not large enough to provide full refunds to every customer, the FTC analyzes the data to determine how best to distribute refunds.
+When making these decisions, FTC staff considers the administrative costs that must be paid for by the fund, the type of harm, the size of the refund to each recipient, how much variation there is between the lowest and highest loss amounts, and other details about the case.
+In most FTC cases, the money is distributed on a pro rata basis, meaning that each recipient receives an equal percentage of their total loss.

 Sending refunds